OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 You can do some things to improve your efficiency while using OpenVidu:

-  - You can test the video transmision between multiple tabs in the same browser. **WARNING:** You may have trouble for testing at the same time with a Chrome and a Firefox tab, as they compete for the camera access.
+  - **Multiple tabs to test the video transmission**: you can use multiple tabs in the same browser to test your video streams.
+WARNING: you may have trouble for testing with a Chrome and a Firefox tab at the same time, as they compete for the camera access.
-  - Be very aware of the browser's console.
-There you will find warning messages reporting the triggering of events and other important stuff.
+  - **Be very aware of the browser's console**: there you will find warning messages reporting the triggering of events and other important stuff.
 Error messages can also help you to solve many issues.
+  - **Remember the browser's cache**: if you have changed your HTML, JavaScript or CSS code, refreshed the page and cannot see the changes on the browser, probably the cache is still serving the old files.
+To perform a hard reload of your page on the browser, press `Ctrl + Shift + R`
-  - Do you want to be able to publish your development app over your network or even the Internet, without really having to deploy it in a server?
+  - **Use _Ngrok_ to share your app**: do you want to be able to publish your development app over your network or even the Internet, without really having to deploy it in a server?
 This can be very helpful, as you can test with different devices and browsers at the same time.
-NGROK
+To achieve this, you can use _Ngrok_.
+The set up is quite simple:
+    - Download _Ngrok_ with this link [**<a href="https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-amd64.zip">LINK</a>**] and unzip it.
+    - Download this _Ngrok_ configuration file (named `ngrok.yml`) from our GitHub repo **[<a href="https://raw.githubusercontent.com/OpenVidu/openvidu-tutorials/master/openvidu-js-java/docker/ngrok.yml">LINK</a>]** and place it in the same path as _Ngrok_ binary.
+    - Run _Ngrok_ with this command: `./ngrok start --all -config=ngrok.yml`.
+You will get two public IPs (ended with `.ngrok.io`) publishing your local address `localhost:5000` and `localhost:3000`.
+    - You just have to run you app at port `3000` and run OpenVidu Server locally adding this parameter:
+        - When running OpenVidu Server as a Docker container: `-Dspring.profiles.active=ngrok`
+        - When running OpenVidu Server as a JAR: `-e spring.profiles.active=ngrok`
+    - That's it!
+Now you can connect to your app through the _Ngrok_ public IP and the connection to OpenVidu Server will work just fine.
+You have "deployed" your app on your own computer, and cross-device testing through your own network is now possible.
+Connecting to your app over the Internet is also possible, but the video transmission may not work (check [this FAQ](#1-everything-looks-alright-but-i-cannot-see-any-remote-video) to learn why).

 ### 3. Why does my app need a server-side?